shimming-toolbox/shimming-toolbox/docs/source/getting_started/installation_st/mac.rst

   cd shimming-toolbox
   make install

-Restart your terminal or source your terminal profile
+Restart your terminal or source your terminal profile.

 3. Test the Installation (optional)
 -----------------------------------